the Carmel

 The taking of the habit

 Thérèse takes the habit 10th January 1889.
-Shortly after, her father, who has a degenerative brain disease, has a particularly bad attack.
-He was to be interned at the Bon Sauveur asylum in Caen, where he remained for three years.
-Thérèse then plunged into silence and prayer, contemplating the Holy Face for a long time.
+Shortly after, his father, suffering from a degenerative brain disease, had a particularly serious attack.
+He must be interned at the Bon Sauveur asylum in Caen where he will stay for three years.
+Thérèse then plunges into silence and prayer, contemplating the Holy Face for a long time.
 She deepens her vocation, she who wants to become a great saint, practices charity towards her sisters, and reads Saint John of the Cross.
-Her life of prayer draws its source from the reading of the Gospel which she always carries with her.
-During her novitiate, she worked as a refector with Sister Agnès de Jesus (Pauline).
+Her life of prayer draws its source from reading the Gospel which she always carries with her.
+During her novitiate, she worked as a rector with Sister Agnès de Jésus (Pauline).

 The profession